Photo by Greg Clack

 If you’re up for a real expedition, then it is possible to ski the full length of the Troll løypa trails from Høvringen to Lillehammer.

 The Venabu Fjellhotel lies in the middle of a wide open plateau surrounded by rounded peaks.
 There are a collection of lakes & streams and in the middle of this gentle plateau there are deep gorges & high waterfalls.
 It’s an easy area to get around with well marked trails.
+The hotel is highly recommended by UK skiers for good food and a friendly hotel.

 You can book directly with them and build your own trip, or choose a package from one of the tour operators below.
 There are 56 ensuite rooms, six of which are suitable for wheelchair users.
 Rooms are simple and comfortably furnished with the traditional colors and fabrics of a mountain hotel.
 There is free WiFI throughout the hotel.
 Or choose a cabin (3 with saunas).
 Combine an informal cabin holiday with the advantages of the hotel nearby as the Fjellhotell is a couple of minutes’ walk away.
 Cabin guests can join meals in the hotel dining room, for à la carte meals and for snacks.
 Every Wednesday, during the main holiday seasons, the hotel serves its special dinner: ‘A Taste of Norwegian Tradition’.